-- 1. Basic Financial Statements.
-For the fiscal year ended June 30, 2016, basic financial statements are presented for the System.
+- Basic Financial Statements.
+For the fiscal year ended June 30, 2016 basic financial statements are presented for the System.
 This information presents the fiduciary net position restricted for pensions for the System as of June 30, 2016.
-This financial information also summarizes the changes in the fiduciary net position restricted for pensions for the year then ended. - 2.
+This financial information also summarizes the changes in fiduciary net position restricted for pensions for the year then ended. - 2.
 Notes to the Financial Statements.
-The notes to the financial statements provide additional information that is essential to achieve a full understanding of the data provided in the basic financial statements. - 3.
+The notes to the Financial Statements provide additional information that is essential to achieve a full understanding of the data provided in the basic financial statements. - 3.
 Required Supplementary Information.
-The required supplementary information consists of three schedules and related notes concerning actuarial information, funded status, actuarially determined contributions, and investment returns. - 4.
+The required supplementary information consists of three schedules and related notes concerning actuarial information, funded status, investment returns and actuarially determined contributions. - 4.
 Other Supplementary Schedules.
-Other supplementary schedules include more detailed information pertaining to the System, including schedules of revenues by source, cash receipts and disbursements, and payments to consultants.
+Other schedules include more detailed information pertaining to the System, including schedules of revenues by source, cash receipts and disbursements, and payments to consultants.